EricMFink/PRcasebook/_drafts/Chapters/Judicial Conduct.md

 Moreover, Blankenship's independent expenditures do not appear "grossly disproportionate" compared to other such expenditures in this very election.
-"And for the Sake of the Kids" --- an independent group that received approximately two-thirds of its funding from Blankenship --- spent $3,623,500 in connection with the election.
+"And for the Sake of the Kids"---an independent group that received approximately two-thirds of its funding from Blankenship --- spent $3,623,500 in connection with the election.
 But large independent expenditures were also made in support of Justice Benjamin's opponent.
-"Consumers for Justice" --- an independent group that received large contributions from the plaintiffs' bar --- spent approximately $2 million in this race.
+"Consumers for Justice"---an independent group that received large contributions from the plaintiffs' bar---spent approximately $2 million in this race.
 And Blankenship has made large expenditures in connection with several previous West Virginia elections, which undercuts any notion that his involvement in this election was "intended